Objectivity of classical quantum stochastic processes

-The plural `observers' is no mistake here because $Q_n^F$'s are determined exclusively by the properties of the observed system $S$, and thus, one family of \out{q-probabilities}bi-probabilities suffices to describe the perceptions of $S$-only observable $F$ for any and all non-classical observers.
+The plural ``observers'' here is intentional because $Q_n^F$'s are determined exclusively by the properties of the observed system $S$, hence one family of bi-probabilities suffices to describe the perceptions of $S$-only observable $F$ for all non-classical observers.
 Therefore, we can say that the appearance of the quantum observable described by $\{Q_n^F\}_{n=1}^\infty$ is inter-subjective among non-classical observers.
-Finally, since $P_n$'s are a (diagonal) part of $Q_n^F$'s, there is a common denominator between the perceptions of classical and non-classical observers, and so, the comparison between them makes sense.\out{the perceptions of classical and non-classical observers can be meaningfully compared.} The most obvious observation that can be made here is that, in general, the classical and non-classical perceptions are not the same as they differ by the \out{interference terms $\Phi_n$}off-diagonal part of $Q_n^F$---in other words, the appearance of quantum observable $F$ is generally \textit{not} inter-subjective between classical and non-classical observers.